Susan Hale: Early life and education

-Career
+Professional career and travels

+Susan Hale did not follow conventional feminine standards of the time as she did not marry nor dedicated herself to domestic affairs.
+She, instead, travelled and devoted her life to intellectual matters like literature, theatre and painting, becoming a lecturer, amateur actress, author of many literaty works such as monologues, ficcion writings or travel literature, and a watercolor painter.
+Among her interests, she also practiced physical excersice on the street, swam in a lake near her home, rode horses and went canoeing.
+Her professional and leisure interests were definitely groundbreaking for a woman in the 19th century.

 For many years, she was a successful teacher in Boston.
-She started on this occupation when her father became ill and the family income needed to be supplemented.
+She started this occupation when her father became ill and the family income needed to be supplemented.

 In 1860, she moved to Brookline with her family.
 Her father died there in 1862 and her mother in 1865.
 When the family situation broke up in 1867, Susan and her sister Lucretia went abroad to stay with their brother Charles who was consul general of the United States in Egypt.
 On returning from abroad, Susan took rooms at 91 Boylston Street in Boston and continued her teaching.

 In 1872, she decided she wanted to get the best training in watercolor she could, and went abroad again and studied art in Paris, France, and Weimar, Germany, for nearly a year.
 When she returned in 1873, she began giving lessons in watercolors.
 She lived and maintained a studio in the Art Club at 64 Boylston Street.
 Later, she began holding meetings where she read or talked to people.